joannakl/aps_s20/index.markdown

 ---

 <div class="alert" markdown="1">
-We’ll be using NYU's new learning management system (LMS) called [Brightspace](https://brightspace.nyu.edu/) instead of NYU Classes for this course.
+We’ll be using NYU's new learning management system (LMS) called [Brightspace](https://brightspace.nyu.edu/).

 Check out [student training materials](http://www.nyu.edu/it/lms/student-training) for more info on the new LMS.
 </div>